Tuzhibaevsky/SKML-pipeline/README.md

 **QT-root to hdf5**

+`04A_qt2h5.sh`

 ## 3B.
 Convert zbs to conventional ROOT

 *Provided by Nahid*

 **From zbs files to root (conventional)**

+`03B_conv-root.sh`

+You may also need to do `03B-0_cleanup.sh` after and before the conversion, or previous flags of converted files should block the conversion process.

 ## 4B.
 Extract info from conventional ROOT